-step 2: Everyone is given a group that they belong to e.g. street child, MSM, sex worker, person living with HIV, teenage girl, widow, etc. Participants stay in the same groups to start the rotational brainstorm.
+Step 2: Everyone is given a group that they belong to e.g. street child, men having sex with men (MSM), sex worker, person living with HIV, teenage girl, widow, etc. Participants stay in the same groups to start the rotational brainstorm.